 Pro Tip: Squirt a little liquid bronzer into the palm of your hand.
 Take a bronzer brush (or blush brush), and swirl the bronzer until the color is entirely in the brush.
 Then, apply your product as you would a powder bronzer — it totally takes the intimidation factor right out of the application.

 “Cream-based bronzers are fantastic for applying heavier coverage or creating a more sculpted contour on the skin,” notes Oliver.
 She also recommends cream bronzers for those with dry, mature or wrinkled skin.
 “There’s something so beautiful about the way a cream bronzer glides over the skin,” she says.
 “And applying a cream-based bronzer immediately after liquid foundation for a more natural finish!”

-Cream-based bronzers (like Urban Decay Bronzing Beauty Balm) are fantastic for applying heavier coverage or creating a more sculpted contour on the skin.
-I also recommend cream bronzers for those with dry, mature or wrinkled skin.
-There’s something so beautiful about the way a cream bronzer glides over the skin.
-Pro Tip: Apply a cream-based bronzer immediately after liquid foundation for a more natural finish.
-Dip a flat foundation brush into the cream bronzer, and create a line starting under the cheekbone and working upward toward the ear.
+Oliver recommends dipping a flat foundation brush into a cream bronzer, even something like the like the Urban Decay Naked Skin One and Done, and create a line starting under the cheekbone and working upward toward the ear.
 Use a wet beauty blender to blend it in.
 Apply the bronzer to the forehead, along the hairline (make sure to blend it right up to the hairline so there aren’t any visible lines or streaking) and jawline with the flat foundation brush, finishing on both sides of the nose with a concealer brush.
-Now, blend, blend, blend!
+Finally, blend, blend, blend!